wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/headers.md

 # Monetary Fields Format

 By default, monetary values are represented as numbers in API responses.
-To obtain monetary field values as strings, specify the followinf HTTP header in the request:
+Numbers as large as 64-bits can cause issues with programming languages that represent integers with fewer than 64 bits, such as JavaScript.
+To work around this issues, you can obtain the monetary field values as strings by specifying the following HTTP header in the request:

 ```
 Accept: application/json; large-significand-format=string
 ```

-This feature can be useful for values with long mantissa.

 Example: